tobermeier23/ETLTask/README.md

 With more time there are a couple things I would like to improve for this design

 - I would like to take advantage of terraforms modules to make the process for releasing new/additional cloud run jobs easier and reduce a lot of the redundancy and length of the current main.tf.
 - There is no monitoring or alerting for any of this configured.
-I would like to add alerts for successes and failures as well as add metrics to get incite into processing times for cloud run and dataflow.
+I would like to add alerts for successes and failures as well as add metrics to get insight into processing times for cloud run and dataflow.